James Millingen

-James Millingen (18 January 1774 – 1 October 1845), was a Dutch-English archaeologist, now known as a numismatist.
+James Millingen (18 January 1774 – 1 October 1845), was a Dutch-English archaeologist and numismatist.

 Life

 He was the second son of Michael Millingen, a Dutch merchant originally from Rotterdam and then from Batavia in the western Netherlands, emigrated to England and settled in Queen's Square, Westminster (now Bloomsbury, Camden).
 Michael had a brother named Samuel Millingen (1775–1820).
 The family were of Dutch-Jewish extraction and Samuel was buried by the Hambro's Synagogue London.
 James was born in London.
 The physician and writer John Gideon Millingen was a younger brother.